liquidiqq/iconkit/README.md

 })
 ```

-To make it more readable, you can put them in one line and turn on `word-wrap` with `alt+z` in vscode:
+To make svg data more readable, you can put them in one line and turn on `word-wrap` with `alt+z` in vscode:

 ```js
 brandIcons.set({